RadeonOpenCompute/ROCm_Documentation/GCN_ISA_Manuals/testdocbook.rst

 Memory Buffer to LDS does NOT return a memory violation if the LDS address is out of range, but masks off EXEC bits of threads that would go out of range.

 When a memory access is in violation, the appropriate memory (LDS or TC) returns MEM\_VIOL to the wave.
-This is stored in the wave’s
+This is stored in the wave's
 TRAPSTS.mem\_viol bit.
 This bit is sticky, so once set to 1, it remains at 1 until the user clears it.

 There is a corresponding exception enable bit (EXCP\_EN.mem\_viol).
 If this bit is set when the memory returns with a violation, the wave jumps to the trap handler.